True Crime Reporter® Podcast

 We interviewed Gary Lavergne, the author of A Sniper in the Tower: The Charles Whitman Murders.

-Here are links to black and white film footage from the shooting and a video of Gary Lavergne following the sniper’s trail to the top of the UT Tower.
+Here are links to the shooting’s black and white film footage and a video of Gary Lavergne following the sniper’s trail to the top of the UT Tower.

 If SWAT teams had existed back then, that’s who would have responded.